Maxwell stress tensor: Equation

 where $\mathbf{H}$ is the magnetizing field.

 An alternative way of expressing this tensor is:

 where $\otimes$ is the dyadic product, and the last tensor is the unit dyad:

 The element $ij$ of the Maxwell stress tensor has units of momentum per unit of area per unit time and gives the flux of momentum parallel to the $i$th axis crossing a surface normal to the $j$th axis (in the negative direction) per unit of time.

 These units can also be seen as units of force per unit of area (negative pressure), and the $ij$ element of the tensor can also be interpreted as the force parallel to the $i$th axis suffered by a surface normal to the $j$th axis per unit of area.
 Indeed, the diagonal elements give the tension (pulling) acting on a differential area element normal to the corresponding axis.
 Unlike forces due to the pressure of an ideal gas, an area element in the electromagnetic field also feels a force in a direction that is not normal to the element.
 This shear is given by the off-diagonal elements of the stress tensor.

-The Maxwell stress tensor is a complex number whose real part is the Poynting momentum flux density.
+It has recently been shown that the Maxwell stress tensor is the real part of a more general complex electromagnetic stress tensor whose imaginary part accounts for reactive electrodynamical forces.